 Disney is a unique destination that draws millions of people each year to experience “The Happiest Place on Earth.”
 The investment in a Disney trip is often substantial and worth protecting from unexpected events.
-A Disney vacation study done by Hipmunk.com, noted that on average in 2016, a family of four spent $3,826 for a Disney World vacation on-property and $3,006 for off-property.
+A Disney vacation study done by Hipmunk.com noted that on average in 2016, a family of four spent $3,826 for a Disney World vacation on-property and $3,006 for off-property.
 If you were visiting Disneyland in California, the same study revealed the average cost was much more, landing at $4,762 for an on-property trip and $3,279 for an off-property trip.
 For many types of unexpected events, comprehensive travel insurance may help protect your investment.
 Let’s take a look at some questions to consider that will help you find the right insurance plan!

-Are my children or travel companions prone to illness or injury that would prohibit us from traveling?
+Are my children or travel companions prone to illness or injury that would keep us from traveling?

-Does my health insurance fully cover me and my family in emergency situations in Florida or California?
+Does my primary health insurance fully cover my family and me in emergency situations in Florida or California?

-Might I take a flight with one or more layovers on my way to or on my way back from my trip?
+Does my flight include one or more layovers on my way to or on my way back from my trip?

 With any air travel, there is some risk of delay due to weather or other factors.
 Adding more than one flight into the mix increases the odds of a delay and could land you and your family stuck somewhere unfamiliar without any plans for room and board that night.
 Trip insurance can reduce your stress level when dealing with travel mishaps.
 Comprehensive travel insurance often includes a concierge service to help you arrange a hotel room for your family, so you aren’t using a jacket as a blanket in Terminal 5.
 Keep in mind that the travel delay coverage on your plan, unless otherwise stated, is per person.
 Any delay must exceed time frame set by the plan to be covered.
 This time frame is often somewhere in the 3-12 hour range.